One-Loop Quantum Effects in Carroll Scalars: Spectrum of Carrollian quantum field theory

 \subsubsection{Degeneracies in the interacting theory}

 As argued earlier, any action of the form \eqref{generic_action} is invariant under Carrollian supertranslation symmetries $\delta \phi = f(\mathbf{x})\p_t \phi $, including the Carrollian boost.
-Hence we choose for simplicity, interaction $V(\phi) = \lambda \phi^n$.
+Hence, we choose interaction $V(\phi) = \lambda \phi^n$ for simplicity.

-Although the full spectrum of the above theory could in principle be found perturbatively, one can make a few qualitative remarks immediately based on simple reasoning without getting into the details.
+Although the full spectrum of the above theory could, in principle, be found perturbatively, one can make a few qualitative remarks immediately based on simple reasoning without getting into the details.

-We recall that the free Carrollian scalar field theory can be thought of as a collection of linear harmonic oscillators localized at each point in real space completely decoupled from one another, all having the same frequency.
-Since the perturbation $\sim \int \phi^n$ doesn't violet ultra-locality, the degeneracies found in the free theory are intact.
-More concretely speaking, under perturbation the single excitation free theory state $\ket{\mathbf{x}} \rightarrow \ket{\mathbf{x}}'$ has the same degeneracy, i. e. same energy irrespective of the point $x$.
+We recall that the free Carrollian scalar field theory is a collection of linear harmonic oscillators localized at each point in real space, completely decoupled from one another, all having the same frequency.
+Since the perturbation $\sim \int \phi^n$ does not violate ultralocality, the degeneracies found in the free theory are intact.
+More concretely, under perturbation, the single excitation free theory state $\ket{\mathbf{x}} \rightarrow \ket{\mathbf{x}}'$ has the same degeneracy, i. e. same energy irrespective of the point $x$.